rafaelcaricio/lvgl-rs-wasm/README.md

 # LVGL Rust to WASM

-Example of LVLG in Rust compiling to WASM.
+Example of LVGL in Rust compiling to WASM.
+The same project can run natively and in the browser.

+Access the live version [here](https://rafaelcaricio.github.io/lvgl-rs-wasm).

 ## Setup